siddii/bash-goodies/README.md

 ##Disclaimer

 The source files & scripts in this repository are collected from various sources.
 Please refer to the individual script for their origin.
+Thanks to those individual contributors for making this possible :)

 ##Installation